Speed Control Of DC Series Motor

 In practical life, the numbers of motors are used for different applications.
 According to the application, speed control is required.
+This article will explain you about the speed control of DC series motor.
 For speed control of dc series motor, various methods are used that we will see in this article. here we will discuss in detail different methods of speed control of dc series motor.

 How to control the speed of dc series motor?